-Ever stumbled up to the tattooed longhair manning your favourite scummy bar and asked for a Grasshopper?
+Ever stumbled up to the tattooed longhair manning your favorite local scummy dive bar and asked for a Grasshopper?
 We're not talking about chapulines, but the classic cocktail made with crème de menthe, crème de cacao, and cream (it's pretty damn creamy), and we're willing to bet that you haven't.
-An old-timey dessert drink that tastes like mint-choc-chip ice cream, the Grasshopper was popular in the 50s and 60s but fell out of favour with Pink Squirrels and its other sweet, milky, pastel-coloured contemporaries as cultural tastes shifted.
+An old-timey dessert drink that tastes like mint-chip ice cream, the Grasshopper was popular in the 50s and 60s but fell out of favor with Pink Squirrels and its other sweet, milky, pastel-colored contemporaries as cultural tastes shifted.

 So make it, and one for your grandma, too.
 Cheers, Nana.